The Story so far...

 Efforts to restore the Liberty Theatre began with lots of planning, fundraising, then a lot of demolition - dating back to the Foundation’s creation in late 2011.
-Early on came the demolition of the commercial retail stores that long occupied the interior of the theater.
-Removing the false floor and the false ceiling that spanned the entire building revealed the true size of the auditorium and stage for the first time since the early 1960s, and with some imagination you could start to get a sense of the grand potential the theater had.
+Early on came the demolition of the commercial retail stores that long occupied the interior of the theater after its closure in 1959.
+Removing the false floor and the false ceiling that spanned the entire building revealed the true size of the auditorium and stage for the first time in 60 years!
+From then on it only took a little imagination and you could start to get a sense of the grand potential the theater had.
 At the end 2017 the large LIBERTY blade sign was installed on the front of the theater.
 Signaling to the community that our theater was coming back!
-In 2018, work was completed that stabilized the auditorium ceiling - allowing the interior work to commence in earnest.
+In 2018, work was completed that stabilized the deteriorating auditorium ceiling - allowing the interior work to commence in earnest.
 This involved a LOT more demolition while the initial construction plans also began taking shape.

 In the summer of 2020, as work was progressing steadily, the final construction drawings were realized and construction work was permitted for the entire building.
 The Foundation was also very generously gifted over 300 seats from Eastern Oregon University’s McKenzie Theatre.
 Roughly 285 of which will later be installed in our auditorium.
 The overall pace of restoration work would ultimately start to slow after the onset of the COVID-19 pandemic, but nonetheless the Foundation left 2020 having made great progress with the install of the HVAC and fire suppression systems, as well as the construction of a large, temporary work platform allowing crews to access the auditorium ceiling.
 We entered the next year with our fair share of delays, but also with as much motivation as ever.

 The Liberty Theatre Foundation was also very pleased to witness the opening of the neighboring Liberty Theatre Café in 2021.
-This newly opened business located in the adjacent, and recently renovated historic Putnam Building will not only serve the community as a cafe, but will also serve as the Liberty Theatre’s concessionaire during events.
-The Liberty Theatre Foundation is very excited to begin our partnership with the Liberty Theatre Café.
+This newly opened business located in the adjacent, and recently renovated historic Putnam Building serve the community as a cafe, and be a great neighbor and partner to the theater.

 In early 2022, we saw the restoration of the auditorium ceiling finally complete.
 The original ceiling textures, and the medallion from which our historic chandelier is hung was restored.
 Lastly, the fully restored chandelier was installed and lit up for the first time since the theater’s closure in 1959.
 Throughout the remainder of 2022, the theater was host to weekly open houses that allowed the public to view our progress - often times to much amazement!
 We also were happy to host the Eastern Oregon Film Festival in October for the first time.
 Much of 2022 was also spent planning for the final phase of construction - the finish work.
 After years of work to restore the major systems of the building, it’s finally time to cover it all up and install the flooring, paint the walls, build out the bathrooms, and build out all of the cinema/sound/light systems (among a TON of other details).
-This final phase of construction will take us to our long-awaited grande opening, and is fully funded by a nearly $600,000 grant from the Federal Economic Development Administration (EDA).
+This final phase of construction will take us to our long-awaited “Grande Opening”, and will be fully funded by a $767,000 grant from the Federal Economic Development Administration (EDA) we were awarded in September of 2022.

 The Liberty Theatre Foundation looks forward to continuing our restoration efforts and finally realizing our dream of opening the doors to patrons once more for entertaining nights of music, film, performance art, and much much more!